spatel-cybersecurity/Elk-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump box and Elkservermachine can accept connections from the Internet.
+  Only the Jump box and Elkserver machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Jumpbox:  40.115.72.100
+  # Jumpbox:  40.115.72.100
-- Elkserver: 20.36.45.112
+  # Elkserver: 20.36.45.112

 Machines within the network can only be accessed by Jumpbox.
-- Which machine did you allow to access your ELK VM?
+## Which machine did you allow to access your ELK VM?
 What was its IP address?
-  Jump Box  10.1.0.9
+   Answer: Jump Box  10.1.0.9

 A summary of the access policies in place can be found in the table below.